woofwoofinc/rktmachine/docs/tutorial.rst

 - The ``--interactive`` option to the ``rkt run`` to specify that we want to be able to type commands to the container.
-- The ``--exec /bin/bash`` option to override the default command line in the container and to run Bash instead.
-This means we have now have an interactive shell on the container instead of a default Jupyter server.
+- The ``--exec /bin/bash`` option to override the default command line in the container and run Bash instead.
+This gives us an interactive shell on the container instead of the default Jupyter server.
 - ``--volume rktmachine,kind=host,source=/Users/<username>/path/to/notebooks``
   defines a storage named ``rktmachine`` which we can mount to the container.
-  It will be linked to the directory given in the ``source`` attribute.
+  It will be linked to the directory given in the source attribute.
 - Finally, we use ``--mount volume=rktmachine,target=/rktmachine`` to add this storage inside the container under the path ``/rktmachine``.